UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

    >> c=parcluster;
    >>

-.. exercise:: Run job settings
+.. exercise:: Set the run job settings

    Do the job settings on one of:

    - HPC2N: CLUSTER=kebnekaise
-   - UPPMAX: no CLUSTER, as said above - i.e. just c=parcluster;
+   - UPPMAX: no CLUSTER, as said above - i.e. just ``c=parcluster;``
    - LUNARC: CLUSTER=cosmos R2023b
    - NSC: CLUSTER=tetralith
-   - PDC: no CLUSTER, as said above - i.e. just c=parcluster; NO OTHER JOB SETTINGS!
+   - PDC: no CLUSTER, as said above - i.e. just ``c=parcluster;`` NO OTHER JOB SETTINGS!
 Here you instead start an interactive session first!

    Remember, the project-id is: